kimptoc/wowactivityfeed/readme.txt

 - switch to mongolab db on appfog

 - link from member to guild, if in guild
+- link from member or guild to Armory version of site
+- link from member/guild to rss version of page
+- log when armory requested

 LATER
+- stats post armory load, number loaded, number changed, number not changed, number with errors??
 - use momentjs or similar to show age of update, eg 10 days ago, maybe actual time...
 - rss, send correct content-type
 - highlight members with updates, maybe list of most recent updates on front page